bergesinstitute/grafmethodenglish/book-4-unit-1.md

 ## Used to / would

-We use *used to* for past habits or states that are no longer true.
+We use *used to* for past habits or states.
 We use *would* for repeated past actions only (not for states).

-🔹 Usamos *used to* para hábitos o estados pasados que ya no son ciertos.
+🔹 Usamos *used to* para hábitos o estados pasados.
 Usamos *would* solo para acciones pasadas repetidas (no para estados).

 *I used to live in Madrid.* (Antes vivía en Madrid). => past state